Ttopiac/CSCI3104_Recitation101/README.md

 No matter you are one of us or not, you are more than welcome to review the materials.
 Thank you!

-Please let me know if you have any [feedbacks](https://forms.gle/zHtmQdVqPh5kURgg8) for our recitation.
+I would really appreciate it if you have any [feedbacks](https://forms.gle/zHtmQdVqPh5kURgg8) for our recitation.